ivangfr/springboot-rsocket-webflux-aop/README.md

 # springboot-rsocket-webflux-aop

 The goal of this project is to play with [`RSocket`](https://rsocket.io/) protocol.
-For it, we will implement three [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) Java applications, `movie-server`, `movie-client-shell` and `movie-client-ui`.
+For it, we will implement three [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) Java applications: `movie-server`, `movie-client-shell` and `movie-client-ui`.
 As storage, it's used the reactive NoSQL database [`MongoDB`](https://www.mongodb.com/).
-All the streaming of movie update events and the logging are handling by AOP (Aspect Oriented Programming).
+All the streaming of movie events and the logging are handling by AOP (Aspect Oriented Programming).

 ## Project Architecture